Braydenh563/HELIXLABS/README.md

 ---

 ## Overview
 HELIXLABS is a creative coding project developed in JavaScript using the **p5.js** library.
-Players craft unique microorganisms by sequencing alien base proteins, then release them into a simulated petri-dish environment.
+Users craft unique microorganisms by sequencing alien base proteins, then release them into a simulated petri-dish environment.
 Each species exhibits distinct behaviours - competing, coexisting, and evolving within the simulation.

-Originally developed for the **QUT DXB211** (Interaction Design) final assessment, the project was showcased at a **public exhibition at The Lanes, Fortitude Valley, Brisbane, Australia (July 2026)**.
+Originally developed for the QUT **DXB211** (Creative Coding) final assessment, the project will be showcased at the Queensland Games Festival (June, 2026), as well as a **public exhibition at The Lanes, Fortitude Valley, Brisbane, Australia (July 2026)**.

 ---